acao780/Making-Journey/journal-pages/week-06.md

 Energy Level (1–10): This is a self-reported score that reflects how energetic I felt throughout the day.
 Higher scores indicate feeling more focused, active, and energetic, while lower scores indicate tiredness or lack of energy.

 ### Data collections (5 people)
-I will be documenting all my data collection here, eventually this is week 6 journal page, I want my data collection to be clear and clean just gather them in one place.
+I will be documenting all my data collection here, although this is week 6 journal page, I want my data collection to be clear and clean just gather them in one place.
 #### Anna's Self-tracked personal dietary log (April 16, 2026 – May 31, 2026)， 46 days.

 | Date | state | Breakfast| Lunch | Dinner | Total calories | Energy Levels (1-10) |